range-et/PGL/README.md

 1. Improving Documentation: Good documentation is crucial for any project.
 If you see an area that needs improvement or have ideas for new content, don't hesitate to reach out and open an issue.

+Also remember to check out the contributions file where there are more details on how to contribute to the project.

 Remember to follow our Code of Conduct to ensure a welcoming and inclusive environment for everyone

 ## Acknowledgements